mmitch/nomd/README.md

 * self documenting
   - `nomdoc` shows all available commands and explains their use
   - `nomdep` shows missing dependencies (binaries, Perl modules)
+* no special privileges required
+  - all default command should run as a normal user, no root needed

 quick start
 -----------